Mangrove (film): Casting

 Shaun Parkes was cast as Frank Crichlow, owner of the Mangrove restaurant, and Malachi Kirby was cast as Darcus Howe, an activist and member of the Mangrove Nine, after auditions.
 Wright was cast as Altheia Jones-LeCointe, a leader of the British Black Panthers and one of the Mangrove Nine, after a meeting with McQueen and casting director Gary Davy.
-Wright had been unaware of the Mangrove Nine before being approached for the film, saying in an interview with the New York Times that "it’s not in the textbooks at school.
-The stronghold of Black History Month [October] in the U.K. is American history ...
-You have mostly — and I honor and respect them always — Martin Luther King and Malcolm X on the posters, but you don’t have the Altheias."
+Wright had been unaware of the Mangrove Nine before being approached for the film, saying in an interview with the New York Times that "it's not in the textbooks at school.
+The stronghold of Black History Month in the U.K. [held in October] is American history ...
+You have mostly — and I honor and respect them always — Martin Luther King and Malcolm X on the posters, but you don't have the Altheias."

 Production

 Steve McQueen began developing the Small Axe anthology series in the early 2010s, and while it was initially conceived as a serialized story, he decided to pursue an anthology of distinct films.
 Mangrove is the longest film in the series and was released as the first of the anthology.
-Cast member Letitia Wright recalled that McQueen said he chose to tell this story because "The window for our elders’ stories to be told is closing.
+Cast member Letitia Wright recalled that McQueen said he chose to tell this story because "The window for our elders' stories to be told is closing.
 We can't allow them to pass away and become our ancestors without them seeing themselves, their culture and everything they've contributed to the country represented onscreen."